-As part of this brain-banking function, fixed and frozen brain samples are obtained at autopsy and sent to the laboratory for diagnostic evaluation and for various types of research studies.
+As part of this brain-banking function, fixed and frozen brain samples are obtained at autopsy and sent to Dr. Dickson's laboratory for diagnostic evaluation and for various types of research studies.
 The major types of analyses performed on the brain samples include neurohistology, immunohistochemistry, confocal microscopy, electron microscopy and image analysis, as well as immunoassays.
 The latter are based upon Western blotting and enzyme-linked immunoassays.

 The Neuropathology and Microscopy Lab is affiliated with other Mayo Clinic research and education areas.